This very special place is ostensibly a cameo shop – and exquisite they are, too, crafted primarily out of coral and shell – but...

 Located just above the Piazza Duomo, this place has a time-tested feel, with its old-fashioned interior and crusty local clientele.
 The...

-Forming the eastern flank of Piazza Duomo, the cathedral was originally built in 1086 but has since undergone various makeovers.
-The facade is 16th century, even if the central bronze door, one of only about two dozen in the country, is an 1179 original; the interior is a late 20th-century interpretation of what the original must once have looked like.
+Forming the eastern flank of Piazza Duomo, the cathedral was built in 1086 but has since undergone various makeovers.
+The facade is 16th century, but the central bronze door, one of only about two dozen in the country, dates from 1179; the interior is a late-20th-century interpretation of what the original must once have looked like.

-Of particular interest is the striking pulpit, supported by six twisting columns set on marble lions and decorated with flamboyant mosaics of peacocks, birds and dancing lions.
+Of particular interest is the striking pulpit, supported by six twisting columns set on marble lions and decorated with flamboyant mosaics of peacocks and other birds.
 Note also how the floor is tilted towards the square – a deliberate measure to enhance the perspective effect.
-To the right of the central nave, stairs lead down to the cathedral museum displaying a modest collection of religious artefacts.
+Entry is via the cathedral museum, displaying a modest collection of religious artefacts.